-At 32, Jessica’s life was upended by a rare cancer diagnosis.
-Now, she shares her remarkable journey of survival, hope, and family in the face of peritoneal mesothelioma.
+Jessica’s life as a thirtysomething was upended by a rare diagnosis.
+Now, she shares her remarkable journey of survival, hope, and family in the face of mesothelioma.

 Fighting for a Diagnosis Through a Year of Doctor-Ignored Symptoms

-Jessica experienced severe stomach pains that had her in and out of doctors’ offices for over a year.
+For over a year, Jessica experienced severe stomach pains that had her in and out of doctors’ offices looking for answers.
 Throughout this time, her mesothelioma symptoms were misdiagnosed as less serious conditions.
 Doctors told her it was anxiety, a stomach bug, or menstrual issues rather than investigating further.

 Research shows that up to 14% of mesothelioma cases are misdiagnosed.
 Women with mesothelioma may face even more delays in getting the proper tests to confirm a diagnosis.
 In fact, it can take two months longer for women to get a mesothelioma diagnosis than it does for men.